 • Rail Service: Dual service with connections to CSX and Norfolk

-Badin Business Park to remove former smelter buildings, pave way for future development
+Smelter buildings removed to pave way for future development

 Badin Business Park Tenants